Position statements are posted to inform hunters and non-hunters alike about Bolt & Quarrel Clubs stance on conservation and hunting issues.

 With the advances in technology the hunter can now purchase cameras capable of transmitting pictures and videos to the hunters’ phone, or computer.
 The Bolt & Quarrel Club believes that this gives a hunter an unfair advantage and thus does not meet fair chase requirements.
 Any animal harvested with the aid of such a camera will not qualify for the record book.

-As the inventor himself classifies this as an air gun, and NO state presently permits its use during bow season The Bolt & Quarrel Club will not accept an animal taken by this method.
+As the inventor himself classifies this as an air gun, and by definition a devise for propelling an arrow or bolt by means of compressed air, we do not consider this a crossbow.
+The Bolt & Quarrel Club will not accept an animal taken by this method.

 If the state you are hunting classifies it as a Crossbow, and is legally permitted.
 The Bolt & Quarrel Club will recognize it and accept it for Entry.